SimpleVM/simpleVMIntroWorkshop/Readme.md

 **[Go to the fourth section](part4.md)**

-### Section 5: Use a cluster setup to further scale up your analysis
+### Section 5: Scale up your analysis horizontally to further analyze the detected Microbiomes

 In this part you will use a SimpleVM Cluster to distribute your analysis on multiple machines instead of just one.
+You will use the Metagenomics-Toolkit to analyze the detected Microbiomes.

 **[Go to the fifth section (Part 1)](part51.md)**